torsoe/Concrete5-S3-FileManager/README.md

 Notice: use at your own risk

-This Package use the "Amazon S3 PHP class" of Donovan Schonknecht
+This Package uses the "Amazon S3 PHP class" of Donovan Schonknecht